 Go to the Employers section

 This Bachelors Honours Degree is an exclusive degree offered to ACCA students through a unique and innovative collaboration between ACCA and Oxford Brookes Business School.

 ACCA (the Association of Chartered Certified Accountants) is the global body for professional accountants.
-We aim to offer business-relevant, first-choice qualifications to people of application, ability and ambition around the world who seek a rewarding career in accountancy, finance and management.
+It offers business-relevant, first-choice qualifications to people of application, ability and ambition around the world who seek a rewarding career in accountancy, finance and management.

 Founded in 1904, ACCA has consistently held unique core values: opportunity, diversity, innovation, integrity and accountability.
-We believe that accountants bring value to economies in all stages of development.
-We support our 208,000 members and 503,000 students in 179 countries, helping them to develop successful careers in accounting and business, with the skills required by employers.
-We work through a network of 104 offices and centres and more than 7,300 Approved Employers worldwide, who provide high standards of employee learning and development.
-Through our public interest remit, we promote appropriate regulation of accounting and conduct relevant research to ensure accountancy continues to grow in reputation and influence.
+ACCA believes that accountants bring value to economies in all stages of development.
+It supports our 208,000 members and 503,000 students in 179 countries, helping them to develop successful careers in accounting and business, with the skills required by employers.
+Through its public interest remit, ACCA promotes appropriate regulation of accounting and conduct relevant research to ensure accountancy continues to grow in reputation and influence.

 This degree has been jointly designed by the University and ACCA to meet the requirements of a degree and also those of a professional qualification.
-Students of ACCA are now automatically registered for the Oxford Brookes University degree when they enrol with ACCA.
-When students have completed the Knowledge and Skills papers of the ACCA's professional examinations, and the Ethics and professional skills module, they may submit a "Research and Analysis Project" to Oxford Brookes University which will be assessed by the University Business School staff.
+Students have the opportunity to participate in the Oxford Brookes University degree when they have completed the Knowledge and Skills papers of the ACCA's professional examinations and the Ethics and professional skills module, by submitting a "Research and Analysis Project" to Oxford Brookes University which is assessed by the Oxford Brookes Business School staff.

 This collaboration offers ACCA's students the opportunity to: